Energy & Environment

 Alabama features an abundance of energy resources, including petroleum, coal, natural gas, nuclear, and hydropower.
 Our state ranks sixth nationally for natural gas energy production, fifth in nuclear power production, and sixth in hydroelectric production.
 Alabama’s three petroleum refineries—located in Mobile, Tuscaloosa, and Atmore—boast a combined processing capacity of about 142,000 barrels of crude oil per calendar day.

 Alabama is also home to 23.1 million acres of forest land, adding over $27 billion annually in economic output to the state and employing thousands of Alabamians.
 Farmers, foresters, and producers are our original conservationists.
-They know nature is their business partner and they work to be good stewards of God’s creation.
-Unfortunately, under the Biden administration, our farmers and producers are being crushed by burdensome climate regulations that are stifling growth.
+They know nature is their business partner, and they work to be good stewards of God’s creation.
+Unfortunately, radical Democrats have imposed unnecessary regulations that have been bad for business.
+We need to get government out of the way and let our farmers, foresters, and producers do what they do best.

 Boosting Gulf Energy Production

-Since taking office, the Biden administration has canceled offshore drilling contracts, delayed drilling permits, halted liquefied natural gas (LNG) exports, and drained existing oil reserves.
-Energy production is especially important to states like ours that are along the Gulf of Mexico.
-Alabama, Mississippi, Louisiana, and Texas each receive a share of royalties from the oil and gas leases in the Gulf of Mexico through the Gulf of Mexico Energy Security Act (GOMESA).
-This unique program is a vital part of our Gulf economy and I will continue fighting to make sure that our energy production continues to operate at its full potential.
+For four years, the Biden administration waged war on American energy, canceling offshore drilling contracts, delaying drilling permits, halting liquefied natural gas (LNG) exports, and draining existing oil reserves.
+Energy production is especially important to states like ours that are along the Gulf of America.
+I will continue fighting to unleash Alabama’s energy potential.

-• joined the Offshore Energy Security Act of 2023 to require the Department of the Interior (DOI) to hold two offshore oil and gas lease sales in 2024 and 2025 of at least 74 million acres each.
+• I have once again joined the Offshore Energy Security Act of 2025 to require the Department of the Interior (DOI) to hold two offshore oil and gas lease sales per year for 10 years, resulting in 20 total lease sales.

-• joined colleagues in demanding U.S. Department of Commerce Secretary Gina Raimondo quickly issue the permits required to bring additional production online from existing offshore federal oil and gas leases, following the administration’s unreasonable delay in doing so.
+• During the 117th Congress, I joined colleagues in demanding Biden’s U.S. Department of Commerce Secretary Gina Raimondo quickly issue the permits required to bring additional production online from existing offshore federal oil and gas leases, following the administration’s unreasonable delay in doing so.

 The Port of Mobile is the 11th largest port in the nation based on total tonnage, handling more than 55 million tons of international and domestic cargo annually.
 It provides nearly 313,000 jobs, and generates more than $85 billion in economic value to Alabama each year.
 I am committed to ensuring that the Port remains an economic powerhouse.